-Trump Picks Ex-Senator, Banned From Russia, As His Intelligence Chief
+Trump Reportedly Picks Ex-Senator, Banned From Russia, As His Intelligence Chief

 Coats has been an outspoken critic of the Russian leader.

-As a member of the Senate Intelligence Committee, Coats wrote President Obama after Russia annexed Crimea in 2013, urging Obama impose sanctions against a Russian weapons exporter.
+As a member of the Senate Intelligence Committee, Coats wrote President Obama after Russia annexed Crimea in 2013, urging Obama to impose sanctions against a Russian weapons exporter.

 The senators argued the sanctions "would send a powerful message to Putin," whose foreign policy, they went on, has become "increasingly belligerent."